Medical Bills from Minnesota Accident — Who Pays?

 WHO PAYS MEDICAL BILLS AFTER A CAR ACCIDENT

-Your own auto insurance pays your medical bills even if you are a passenger in someone else’s vehicle.
-See What are “No-Fault” Benefits?
-If you are a passenger in someone else’s car and you don’t own your own vehicle, then the medical bills will most likely be paid by the automobile insurance of a relative you live with or the owner of the car you are in at the time of the crash.
+Also, your own auto insurance pays your medical bills even if you are a passenger in someone else’s vehicle.
+See What are ‘No-Fault’ Benefits?
+However, what if you are a passenger in someone else’s car and you don’t own your own vehicle?
+In that situation, the medical bills will be paid by the automobile insurance of a relative you live with or the car you are in at the time of the crash.

 MOTORCYCLE ACCIDENT MEDICAL BILLS